Skip to content

 Can a Power of Attorney Gift Money to Family Members?

-While an agent can never gift a principal’s money to their own family members, they may have the authority to gift money to the principal’s family members and acquaintances.
+While an agent with power of attorney usually cannot gift a principal’s money to their own family members, they may have the authority to gift money to the principal’s family members and other acquaintances.

 If an agent is authorized to gift money on behalf of the principal, it will be specifically stated in the terms of the power of attorney document.
-If the terms of the power of attorney don’t make any mention of an agent’s ability to give gifts, the agent should assume they are not authorized to do so.
+In the event the terms of the power of attorney don’t make any mention of an agent’s ability to give gifts, the agent should assume they are not authorized to do so.

 Can a Power of Attorney Withdraw Money After Death?

-As soon as an agent learns the principal has died, they should cease using their power of attorney.
-Any transaction made with a power of attorney after the principal’s death could be regarded as an unauthorized use of the power of attorney.
+Upon learning the principal has died, the agent should immediately cease using the power of attorney.
+Any transaction knowingly made with a power of attorney after the principal’s death constitutes an unauthorized use of the document.

 Can a Power of Attorney Borrow Money?